tests-always-included/angular-placeholder/README.md

         <textarea ng-model="feedback" placeholder="Provide feedback!"></textarea>

-3. Style the placeholder with some CSS.
+3. Style the placeholder with some CSS for IE8 and IE9.

         .placeholder {
             color: #aaa;